Observability of gravitational waves excited by binary stars orbiting around a supermassive black hole by space-based gravitational wave observatory: Analysis of the waveforms

 where $\tilde{x}(f)$ and $\tilde{h}(f)$ are the Fourier transformations of time-domain signals $x(t)$ and $h(t)$

-$\tilde{x}^*(f)$ denote complex conjugate of $\tilde{x}(f)$, and $S_h(f)$ in (\ref{overlap}) is the one-sided noise power spectral density of LISA \cite{Robson:2018ifk}, which is useful for surveying the types of sources that can be detected by the LISA mission.
+Here $*$ denotes the complex conjugate of a quantity, and $S_h(f)$ in (\ref{overlap}) is the one-sided noise power spectral density of LISA \cite{Robson:2018ifk}, which is significant for surveying the types of sources that can be detected by the LISA mission.